There are two published items from the Rome Congress held at the Istituto di Psicologia della Università di Roma on 26th and 27th September1953.

 /Translator’s note, Bibliography Note : 1977 : Alan Sheridan & Classified index of the major concepts & Commentary on the graphs : 1966 : Jacques-Alain Miller : from ‘Écrits: a selection-Jacques Lacan’.
 See this site /5 Jacques Lacan (September 1953) or www.LacanianWorksExchange.net /Lacan (September 1953)

-/A Reader’s Guide to Écrits: 1982: John P. Muller and William J. Richardson : Commentary on Chapter 3: The Function and Field of Speech and Language in Psychoanalysis …. p67 : Available at www.LacanianWorksExchange.net /authors a-z or lacan
+/A Reader’s Guide to Écrits: 1982: John P. Muller and William J. Richardson : Commentary on Chapter 3: The Function and Field of Speech and Language in Psychoanalysis …. p67 : see this site /5 Other Authors A-Z (Muller or Richardson or Index of texts by Other Authors).
+Available at www.LacanianWorksExchange.net /authors a-z or Lacan

 Preface p31S